Q: I’ve looked through this list of questions and can’t find an answer to my question. Who can I contact?

 No. The new Parent-Student Handbook addendum does not require new signatures, but by attending school (whether in-person or distance), families agree to the updated policies indicated in the addendum.
-Additionally, we are asking all community members to adhere to our social contract.
+Additionally, we are asking all community members to adhere to our community commitments.

 Q: If we are planning on opting out of in-person programming and want to spend several months out of state, does that violate the travel policy?
 Added 9/8/2020

 A: The travel policy is intended to reduce unnecessary travel by families who might be participating in in-person programming.
 This policy is in place because we are trying to reduce the possibility of COVID-19 in our community so that we can more easily return to in-person programming and stay open.
-If your child is not participating in on-campus programming, traveling does not contradict our policy, provided that there is an understanding that we will ask you to quarantine for 14 days upon return and before participating in on-campus programming.
+If your child is not participating in on-campus programming, traveling does not contradict our policy, provided that there is an understanding that we will ask you to quarantine per the latest DC guidance upon return and before participating in on-campus programming.

 Masks & Safety Equipment

 Q: Are masks required all day?
 Updated 10/22/2020

 When on campus, students and staff are required to correctly wear face coverings throughout the school day.
 Masks may be removed when eating or drinking, and when taking sedentary, physically distanced mask breaks outside.
 Adults may remove masks when they are alone in a space with the door closed; as soon as they leave the space or another person enters the room, masks go back on.
 Adults who are unable to wear face coverings are not permitted on campus.
 Community members are asked to bring their own face coverings (at least two per day), which should be cleaned between uses.
 If you are unable to provide your own cloth face coverings, please contact RiskResponse@gds.org.

 Q: Will there be anyone at the school (guests, etc.) exempted from the rules?